a-bergman/DSI-Capstone/README.md

 # Acknowledgments

 We want to acknowledge and thank Drs.
-Jonathan Weinsaft and Jonathan Kochav from New York Presbyterian Hospital-Weill Cornell Medical Center for allowing us to use their clinical data for this project.
+Jonathan Weinsaft and Jonathan Kochav from New York Presbyterian Hospital-Weill Cornell Medical Center for allowing us to use their clinical data for this project and answering our question about the data.